 Once you’ve identified all the possible connections, you’ll need to prioritize your alternatives.
-For example, a connection other than the one shown above may produce better results, and require less money to implement.
+For example, a connection other than the one above may produce better results and require less money to implement.

-When you’ve completed your SWOT for marketing project, you’ll find that you have better insight into how your marketing activities will help the business as a whole.
-And, you’ll have all your stakeholders on the same page and agreeing to a set of strategies for reaching your marketing goals.
+When you’ve completed your SWOT, you’ll have a better insight into how your marketing activities will help the business overall.
+Additionally, you’ll have all your stakeholders on agreeing to a set of strategies for reaching your marketing goals.